recluzegeek/automatic-enigma/Web Development/js_array_callback_methods.md

       }
       ```

-  - Useful for writing callbacks
+  - Useful for writing callbacks.

 ***Note:*** `this` keyword behaves differently inside arrow functions compared to regular functions.

 ### Implicit Returns - Only works in Arrow Functions